leldr/Unofficial-Chrome-Based-Kobo-Composite-Markup-Generator/README.md

 ## Background

-Kobo, the company behind popular e-readers like the Kobo Libra Color 2, has not provided a native solution for exporting markups outside of their proprietary ecosystem.
+Kobo, the company behind popular e-readers like the Kobo Libra Color, has not provided a native solution for exporting markups outside of their proprietary ecosystem.
 This limitation has been a point of frustration for many Kobo users, including myself.
 To address this gap, I developed the **Unofficial Chrome-based Kobo Composite Markup Generator**.

 The initial iteration of this project was a Python script that required intricate environment setups, making it inaccessible to most users.
 Recognizing the need for a more accessible solution, I completely rewrote the tool using JavaScript and HTML.
 This transition ensures that users can effortlessly run the tool directly from their Chrome browser without worrying about environment configurations.

-The tool has been thoroughly tested in December 2024 on both **Linux** and **Windows** operating systems using the **Google Chrome** browser, specifically with the Kobo Libra Color 2 device with out-of-the-box software version 4.41.23.
-This tool has also been tested using files and directories sitting directly on my Kobo Libra Color 2 device, with no ill effects.
+The tool has been thoroughly tested in December 2024 on both **Linux** and **Windows** operating systems using the **Google Chrome** browser, specifically with the Kobo Libra Color device with out-of-the-box software version 4.41.23.
+This tool has also been tested using files and directories sitting directly on my Kobo Libra Color device, with no ill effects.

 ## Features